akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 ## 5.11.3 Test Group 5.11-3

-5.11.3.0 Test group objective The test group addresses the provision 5.11-3.
+### 5.11.3.0 Test group objective

+The test group addresses the provision 5.11-3.

 Characteristics of clear instructions as expected by a user include conciseness and accuracy.

-5.11.3.1 Test case 5.11-3-1 (functional)
+### 5.11.3.1 Test case 5.11-3-1 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the user documentation for the personal data deletion functionalities of the DUT.

+#### Test units

-Test units a) The TL **shall** create typical personal data with regard to the usage of the DUT.
+a) The TL **shall** create typical personal data with regard to the usage of the DUT.

 NOTE 1: The information from "Processing Activities" IXIT 21-PersData can be helpful to create personal data which are stored on the DUT and on associated services.

 b) The TL **shall** functionally assess whether all deletion functionalities in IXIT 25-DelFunc are covered by the "Documentation of Deletion" in IXIT 2-UserInfo.

 c) For each deletion functionality in IXIT 25-DelFunc the TL **shall** perform the functionality according to the "Documentation of Deletion" in IXIT 2-UserInfo and functionally assess whether it is described in a concise manner and includes all necessary steps to delete the personal data from the device or associated service according to "Target Type" in IXIT 25-DelFunc.

+#### Assignment of verdict

 The verdict PASS is assigned if every deletion functionality: